Thinking of Starting Loop?

-Loop requires a a radio-link to allow the pump and phone to talk to each other.
+Loop requires a RileyLink compatible device (that’s a mouth full, so we use radio-link for short) to allow the pump and phone to talk to each other.
 This small additional device must be kept in range of your pump and phone for closed-loop control.
 The images below show that device, a radio-link called a “RileyLink,” that communicates between the phone (which speaks in Bluetooth) and the pump (which speaks in radio frequency).
 Over the last few years, several designers have developed alternate versions of these links.
-So in most cases, we’ve updated our terminology on this site to refer to these devices generically as a “radio-link,” but most graphics show a RileyLink.
-(The RileyLink was named after the the daughter of the person who designed it.
-Other radio-link devices currently available for purchase include the EmaLink and OrangeLink.
-Note – the devices are sold at cost.)
+So, in most cases, we’ve updated our terminology on this site to refer to these devices generically as a “radio-link,” but most graphics show a RileyLink.
+On other sites or on Facebook, you may see references to RileyLink Compatible Devices rather than radio-link, but both terms are referring to the exact same devices.
+(The RileyLink was named after the daughter of the person who designed it.
+Other radio-link devices currently available for purchase include the EmaLink and OrangeLink.)

 Loop requires a substantial commitment to learning and understanding the technology, processes, algorithms, and troubleshooting flows.